echemdb/website/pages/about.md

 ## Standardization

-To standardize CVS data the authors of echemDB adopt the [frictionless datapackage](https://specs.frictionlessdata.io/data-package/#introduction) structure.
+To standardize CVS data the authors of echemdb adopt the [frictionless datapackage](https://specs.frictionlessdata.io/data-package/#introduction) structure.
 According to frictionless a data package consists of: